 Here you can learn about our public access restrictions before visiting our dams and drinking water catchments.

 To protect drinking water quality, public access is not permitted onto either Grahamstown or Chichester Dams.

-Picnic facilities at Finnan Park (at Grahamstown Dam) and Chichester Dam are open to the public.
+Picnic facilities at Finnan Park (at Grahamstown Dam) are pen to the public.